 What Are You Doing?

 Think about the range of people, policies, and procedures you have for governing your data and information assets.
 Wouldn't it make sense to consolidate the efforts of your teams and their tasks in a single, cohesive, and extensible framework that supports:

-- data profiling, classification, and metadata definition
+- data profiling, search, classification, and metadata definition

 - static and dynamic data masking